 Perhaps we were inhuman.
 There were times we barked orders and kicked them in their toothpick ribs.
 At our worst we riddled them with BBs, drove smoldering cigarettes deep into their fur.
 We mistook them for antidotes to loneliness, receptacles for rage.
 We left them alone in airless rooms, in boxy prisons, shoved them aside, let their water bowls run dry.
 Even at our gentlest we always put our own needs first.
 We asked for comfort but then had none to give.

 The wild dogs still roam the hills at night.
 They yip and bellow at the yellow moon.
 They have no names but they do not need them.
 These wolves remain uncollared, lonely, free.

 Bree Barton has published fiction in [PANK] and Necessary Fiction, and essays in USA Today, LA Times, Huffington Post, and McSweeney’s.
 One of her weirder short stories was a finalist for the 2014 Calvino Prize.
 Last year Bree took a taxidermy class and almost everything she’s written since has been about skins and stabbing.
 Not to freak you out, but she is staring at her dead bird right now.
-She might even be tweeting about it (get it?
-GET IT??) at @BreeBartonYA.
-You should probably go check.
-Or go to breebarton.com to see Bree masquerading as a normal human.
+Go to breebarton.com to see Bree masquerading as a normal human.

 Lead image: “Dog at Rest” (via Flickr user Alan Levine)